 There are a large number of green and open spaces identified within the current Local Development Plan's settlement statements.
 These spaces are often highly valued by the local community and it is important that the Local Development Plan seeks to ensure that all appropriate spaces are identified but also that there is a policy provision that presumes against development on these green spaces.
-The Main Issues Report should specifically seek feedback from the local communities about green spaces within the settlement statements.
+The Proposed Plan has taken into account feedback from the Main Issues Report consultation to identify and maintain green spaces within the settlement statements.